Intracellular Measurement-Informed Multiscale Modeling for Scalable iPSC Manufacturing: Introduction

 \section{Introduction}

-Human induced pluripotent stem cells (iPSCs) serve as a versatile platform for disease modeling, regenerative medicines, and cell-based therapeutics due to their capacity for indefinite self-renewal and multilineage differentiation \citep{takahashi2007induction,yu2007induced}.
-As iPSC‑derived products progress toward clinical translation and commercial‑scale manufacturing, there is a growing need for robust, scalable culture strategies that preserve metabolic stability, redox homeostasis, and phenotypic consistency \citep{chen2011chemically,serra2012process}.
+Human induced pluripotent stem cells (iPSCs) serve as a versatile platform for disease modeling, regenerative medicines, and cell-based therapeutics due to its capacity for indefinite self-renewal and multilineage differentiation \citep{takahashi2007induction,yu2007induced}.
+As iPSC‑derived products progress toward clinical translation and commercial‑scale manufacturing \cite{nogueira2019strategies, yang2026multiscale}, there is a growing need for robust, scalable culture strategies that preserve metabolic stability, redox homeostasis, and phenotypic consistency \citep{chen2011chemically,serra2012process}.
 Suspension-based and aggregate-forming culture systems have emerged as particularly promising for large‑scale production, as they integrate efficiently with stirred‑tank bioreactors and controlled manufacturing environments \citep{olmer2012suspension,serra2012process}.

-However, three-dimensional (3D) aggregate growth introduces substantial spatial heterogeneity in oxygen and nutrient transport, resulting in diffusion limitations, metabolic gradients, and heterogeneous intracellular states across the aggregate radius \citep{wu2014oxygen,manstein2021high}.
-Such gradients can significantly alter glycolytic flux, mitochondrial activity, and redox balance, thereby complicating quantitative metabolic characterization and limiting the accuracy of predictive process control in scalable iPSC culture systems \citep{zhang2012metabolic,Folmes2011MetabolicPlasticity}.
+{Yet, three‑dimensional (3D) aggregate cultures introduce significant mass-transfer challenges because oxygen and nutrients must diffuse from the aggregate surface to the core.
+Experimental studies have demonstrated the development of oxygen limitations in multicellular spheroids and stem-cell aggregates as aggregate size increases \citep{mueller1984method,amit2010suspension,gupta2016optimization,wu2014oxygen}.
+In addition, iPSC growth and metabolism have been shown to be highly sensitive to dissolved oxygen availability \citep{amit2010suspension}, while different aggregate size distributions have been associated with distinct metabolite consumption and production rates in stirred-tank iPSC cultures \citep{schwedhelm2019automated}.
+Together, these observations suggest the presence of intra-aggregate gradients in oxygen, nutrients, and metabolic activity, resulting in heterogeneous intracellular states across the aggregate radius.
+Such gradients can significantly alter glycolytic flux, mitochondrial activity, and redox balance, thereby complicating quantitative metabolic characterization and limiting the accuracy of predictive process control in scalable iPSC culture systems \citep{zhang2012metabolic,Folmes2011MetabolicPlasticity}.}

 Cellular metabolism plays a central role in regulating iPSC growth and maintaining pluripotency \cite{shyh2013stem}.
 Compared to differentiated cells, pluripotent stem cells rely heavily on glycolysis, exhibiting elevated glycolytic flux, high lactate production, and reduced dependence on oxidative phosphorylation \citep{Varum2011Energy,Folmes2011MetabolicPlasticity}.
 Central carbon metabolism through glycolysis and the tricarboxylic acid (TCA) cycle is tightly coupled to intracellular redox reactions involving NAD$^+$/NADH, NADP$^+$/NADPH, and FAD/FADH$_2$, thereby linking extracellular oxygen and nutrient availability to cellular energy production, biosynthetic pathways, and signaling networks.